dsgriffin/nft-timelines/README.md

 [View Source Code](https://github.com/dsgriffin/nft-timelines/tree/main/pre-ordinals-onchain-bitcoin-nfts)

-# Contributing
+## Contributing

-If you find any assets missing, or incorrect dates or links, feel free to create an [Issue](https://github.com/dsgriffin/nft-timelines/issues).
+If you've found a bug or have an idea, feel free to open an Issue.
+If you've got a fix or feature ready, open a PR.
+Thanks!

-# License
+## License

 MIT